-To be convicted of aggravated battery, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
+To be convicted of aggravated battery in Georgia, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
 With regards to aggravated battery, there must be a showing that the suspect intended to make physical contact.
 If the battery was based on physical injury, then the State must present evidence of the injury and the severity of the injury.
 Whether or not a disfigurement is severe is almost always a question for the jury to resolve.
 On the other hand, if the battery was committed with a deadly weapon, then the State must include evidence about the weapon.

 Penalty for Aggravated Battery in Georgia

-If found guilty of aggravated battery, the penalty will be confinement for no less than one year and no more than twenty years.
+If found guilty of aggravated battery in Georgia, the penalty will be confinement for no less than one year and no more than twenty years.
 Aggravated battery can be charged as either a misdemeanor or a felony depending on the circumstances.
 To determine the punishment, judges could consider evidence about the circumstances when the crime occurred, the extent of the injuries received, whether there was a relationship between the victim and suspect, and if the suspect had a criminal record.

 The penalty for committing aggravated battery that results in temporary disfigurement may be deemed a misdemeanor, which is punishable by up to one year in confinement.